About

 A LITTLE BIT ABOUT JOSH

 After growing up in Southern California, Josh completed his education at places like Westmont College and Harvard University.
-He has traveled to over 30% of the world, engaging cultures, building relationships, sampling the local cuisine, and playing the beautiful game.
-Now enjoying the wonders of Southwest Montana, he, his wife, and his daughter are always up for an adventure.
-Josh is a lover of golf, history, theology, travel, a good cup of coffee, and a quality conversation.
+He has traveled over 30% of the world, building relationships, enjoying the local cuisine, and playing the beautiful game.
+Having lived in a number of places, Josh and his family currently hang their hats in the Texas Hill Country.
+They are always waiting to see what new adventure God has ahead, enjoying community and beautiful sunsets along the way.
+Josh is a fan of golf, history, theology, travel, a good cup of coffee, and a quality conversation.
+He also has a mild affinity for finding well-made croissants to go with the coffee.

 Recent Posts